habibaaymannn/cdr-platform/README.md

   User interface for authentication and managing CDR records.
   Displays aggregated reports by service and date.

-All services are containerized with Docker and can be deployed to a Kubernetes cluster.
+All services are containerized with Docker and deployed to a Kubernetes cluster.

 ---